-MFLOP/s: millions of floating point operations per second

-8 32-bit integer registers, 8 80-bit floating point registers, 8 64-bit MMX integer registers, 8 128-bit floating point XMM registers
+- MFLOP/s: millions of floating point operations per second - 16 64-bit general purpose registers, 8 80-bit floating point registers, 16 128-bit floating point vector registers

 Storage Use Strategies

 - Register reuse: Do a lot of work on the same data before working on new data. - Cache reuse: The program is much more efficient if all of the data and instructions fit in cache; if not, try to use what's in cache a lot before using anything that isn't in cache. - Data locality: Try to access data that are near each other in memory before data that are far. - I/O efficiency: Do a bunch of I/O all at once rather than a little bit at a time; don't mix calculations and I/O.